 PROBABLE CAUSE DIAGNOSIS SOLUTION Hard Disk boot program has been destroyed.
-A number of causes could be behind this.
 Back up data and applications files.
 Reformat the hard drive.
 Re-install applications and data using backup disks.

 Error message reading "SECTOR NOT FOUND" or other error messages not allowing certain data to be retrieved.